brandond/esphome-tuya_pir/README.md

 Unknown Event
 -------------

-I would expect there to be a message with type code `0x00 0x04`, but I have not yet seen it.
+I would expect there to be a message with command code `0x04`, but I have not yet seen it.

 Sensor Event
 ------------